 }\end{thm} \begin{proof} Since $\Sigma\left(\Psi\right)=2^{S}$, every individual needs to make only one link.
 Thus, we can write $E\left[d\left(A\right)\right]=\sum_{C\subseteq A}\frac{\delta\left(C\right)}{\sigma\left(C\right)}$, where $\delta\left(C\right)$ is the fraction of the population who need skill set $C$ and $\sigma\left(C\right)$ is the fraction of the population who can provide skill set $C$.
 Since the skills are independent, we can separate this sum according to the size of the skill set required.
 If we start with the individuals lacking exactly one skill in $A_{i}$ and end with the individuals needing all of the skills, we obtain the following sum:

 \end{proof} Note that when skills are independent, an individual's degree on the network depends only on the size of her skill set, $k$.
-Therefore, in the Bernoulli Skills Model, it is appropriate to interpret the size of an individual's skill set as her {}``ability''--something that we cannot do in the more general case (recall Figure \ref{fig:Two-populations} in the previous section).
+Therefore, in the Bernoulli Skills Model, it is appropriate to interpret the size of an individual's skill set as her ``ability''--something that we cannot do in the more general case (recall Figure \ref{fig:Two-populations} in the previous section).
 Moreover, in the Bernoulli Skills Model, degree is a superadditive function of the number of skills a person has: $E\left[d\left(k+1\right)\right]>E\left[d\left(k\right)\right]+E\left[d\text{\ensuremath{\left(1\right)}}\right]$.
 This suggests a corollary to Theorem \ref{thm:d(A) for independent skills}. \begin{cor} Suppose each individual in a population faces a problem, $\omega\left(S\right)$, requiring $M$ skills.
-If the skills are distributed independently with $Prob\left(a\right)=p\,\forall\, a\in S$, then degree is a superadditive function of the size of her skill set, $k=\left|M\right|$.
+If the skills are distributed independently with $Prob\left(a\right)=p\,\forall\,a\in S$, then degree is a superadditive function of the size of her skill set, $k=\left|A_{i}\right|$.
 Moreover, her degree is strictly increasing in $k$. \end{cor} However, we still cannot price the skills individually in such a way that we capture degree, despite the fact that skills are independently distributed. \begin{thm} Suppose each individual in a population faces a problem, $\omega\left(S\right)$, requiring $M$ skills .